Raigyo/unity-3d-game-forest/Readme.md

 - Manage the launch of sound fade in / fade out

+Note to myself: don't forget 'Event Listener' if you use GUI.

 #### 3.2.4 Script: [ActionKeysManager.cs](scripts/ActionKeysManager.cs)

 //ActionKeysManager: Manage the keyboard shortcuts ingame and what's displayed / hidden then**